The Geology & Geophysics Graduate Program

 - GRE Scores.
-Applicants must complete the General Test of the Graduate Record Exam (GRE).
-Applicants should self-report their test scores in Apply Yourself.
+Submission of GRE scores will no longer be accepted.
+(Previously the requirement was: Applicants should self-report their test scores in Apply Yourself.
 An official report of GRE test scores should be sent directly by the Educational Testing Service (ETS) to the Admissions Office.
-Use the institutional code for the University of Utah, 4853.
+Use the institutional code for the University of Utah, 4853.)

 - TOEFL scores (For international students only).
 An official report of scores from the Test of English as a Foreign Language (TOEFL) is required and should be directly sent to the Admissions Office.
 You will need to use code 4853 for the International Admissions Office.

 - Letters of Reference.
 Names and contact information for three references will be requested in Apply Yourself.
 At least three letters of personal reference are required, preferably from current or former professors and research supervisors who are directly familiar with your abilities and performance.
 The recommenders will be contacted by email and may upload their recommendations using the Apply Yourself online system.